-6.0 ALTERNATIVES CONSIDERED
+6.0 ALTERNATIVES ANALYSIS

-Pursuant to the requirements of NEPA and the regulations for implementing NEPA promulgated by CEQ (40 CFR 1500-1508) and USACE (33 CFR 230), this section presents alternatives to the proposed action, including the No-Action Alternative (Table 2, Figure 5).
-Alternative placement options for dredged material from the York Spit Channel were formulated in previous USACE studies.
-Those previous studies were revisited and those alternatives were found to be appropriate for reconsideration in this EA.
-These alternatives will be revisited and other placement options will be evaluated in the Virginia DMMP.
+Pursuant to the requirements of NEPA and the regulations for implementing NEPA promulgated by CEQ (40 CFR 1500-1508) and USACE (33 CFR 230), this section presents alternatives to the proposed action, including the No-Action Alternative.

+Alternative placement options for dredged material from the York Spit Channel were formulated in the 2005 Baltimore Harbor and Channels (Maryland and Virginia) DMMP and Final Tiered EIS (USACE, 2005).
+Those alternatives were revisited and were found to be infeasible and were not analyzed in this EA.
+These alternatives will be revisited and other placement options will be evaluated in the Virginia Channels DMMP.
+Those alternatives and a brief explanation of why they were not carried forward for further evaluation in this EA are listed in Table 2 below.